eeholmes/targets-bookdown-complex/README.md

-# Multivariate Autoregressive Models for Environmental Sciences
+# Multivariate Autoregressive Models for Environmental Sciences with {targets}

+Fundamentally {targets} and {bookdown} don't play nice together since I cannot see any way to render but keep the figure legends and references.
+See targets-bookdown repo for more info.

 For info on building the book with bookdown, go [HERE](https://github.com/nwfsc-timeseries/MARSSES/blob/master/README_Bookdown.md)